fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 // highlight-end
 ```

 The _config_ module that we have implemented slightly resembles the [node-config](https://github.com/lorenwest/node-config) package.
-Writing our own implementation is justified since our application is simple, and also because it teaches us valuable lessons.
+Writing our implementation is justified since our application is simple, and also because it teaches us valuable lessons.

 These are the only changes we need to make to our application's code.